graphile/graphile.github.io/src/pages/postgraphile/production.md

 Keep in mind this is a **very early** implementation of cost analysis, there's much improvement to be made.
-Feel free to reach out with any bad costs/queries so I may improve it.
+Feel free to reach out with any bad costs/queries so we can improve it.